Identicum/oidc-demoapp-vue/README.md

 ```
 You can access to the UI on http://hostname:8080/

-3. Change configuration
+3. Change configuration:

-Go to the section Setting page to change the app configuration
+Go to the app section Settings and change the configuration